A sunny Saturday afternoon beside the river Seine.

 This is labeled as a play area for five to eight year olds but yesterday the logs were occupied by grown-ups soaking up the sun.

 The under eights weren’t bothered.
 They were busy climbing the walls.

-The sand-coloured pathway below is a soft landing strip, also good for runners.
+The sand-coloured pathway below is a soft rubber landing strip, also good for runners.